OverviewNAME: Night Queen Krixia AbilitiesRSL_AoE_BlockBuffs Obtain fromPrimal Shard Blessings RecommendationBrimstone (Debuffer) |

 Metamorph (Cooldown: 4 turns)

-Night Queen Krixia Equipment Guide
+Night Queen Krixia Build Guide

 Arena, Campaign, Clan Boss, Dungeons, Doom Tower, Faction Wars | |